ibm-js/deliteful/docs/SwapView.md

 `deliteful/SwapView` has no visual appearance, it does not provide any CSS class for styling.

 See [`delite/ViewStack`](/delite/docs/master/ViewStack.md) documentation for styling of the ViewStack base class.

+<a name="interactions"></a>
+## User Interactions

+- During a swipe interaction, the next/previous child is partially shown next to the current child and both children slide following the finger/mouse position.
+If you swipe by more than the value of the `swapThreshold` property, the next/previous child is shown with a slide transition.
+If you swipe less than the `swapThreshold`, the current child slides back to its initial position.
+- Page Up/Down keyboard keys to go the next/previous child.

 <a name="enterprise"></a>
 ## Enterprise Use